History of TCC

 Enrollment growth has been steady throughout recent years.
 The South Campus, at 4,772, had the largest opening-day enrollment of any community college in the nation up to that time.
 Overall credit student enrollment passed the 20,000 mark in 1980 and exceeded 50,000 in the fall of 2011.
 Recently, TCC was named the seventh-largest college or university in Texas.

-TCC is currently celebrating its Golden Jubilee, recognizing 50 years since the college was established in 1965.
+TCC celebrated its Golden Jubilee in 2015, by recognizing 50 years since the college was established.
 Find out more information about TCC's 50th Anniversary.